Welcome to today's edition of the Rush 24-7 podcast.

 It is perceived as being against black people.

-Because of the nature of this nation's past in terms of slavery, whenever black person reaches a position of power, we've got to relax all the standards because of the soft bigotry of low expectations, because of all the sympathy, because we feel so bad for what happened that they can't do anything wrong.
+Because of the nature of this nation's past in terms of slavery, whenever a black person reaches a position of power, we've got to relax all the standards because of the soft bigotry of low expectations, because of all the sympathy, because we feel so bad for what happened that they can't do anything wrong.

-We just not we're not going to permit that.
+We're not going to permit that.

 It'd be so unfair.